tdiprima/ML-Python-Projects/OpenAI Gym/CartPole/CartPole Solver.md

 print(Q)
 ```

-1. Define the hyperparameters for the Q-learning algorithm, such as the learning rate alpha, the discount factor gamma, the exploration rate epsilon, the number of episodes num_episodes, and the maximum number of steps per episode max_steps.
+1. Define the hyperparameters for the Q-learning algorithm, such as the learning rate alpha, the discount factor gamma, the exploration rate epsilon, the number of episodes `num_episodes`, and the maximum number of steps per episode `max_steps`.

 1. Create the CartPole environment using `gym.make()`, and initialize the Q-table with zeros.
     * The Q-table is a multidimensional array that stores the **expected rewards** for each **state-action** pair in the game.